youngeunkwon0405/RL/docs/testing.md

 ```

 :::{note}
-Tests can also be run on SLURM with `ray.sub`, but note that some tests will be skipped
+Tests can also be run on Slurm with `ray.sub`, but note that some tests will be skipped
 due to no GPUs being located on the head node.
 To run the full suite of tests, please
 launch on a regular GPU allocation.
 :::

-### Running Unit Tests in a Hermetic Environment
+### Run Unit Tests in a Hermetic Environment

 For environments lacking necessary dependencies (e.g., `gcc`, `nvcc`)
 or where environmental configuration may be problematic, tests can be run
-in docker with this script:
+in Docker with this script:

 ```sh
 CONTAINER=... bash tests/run_unit_in_docker.sh
 ```

-The required `CONTAINER` can be built by following the instructions in the [docker documentation](docker.md).
+The required `CONTAINER` can be built by following the instructions in the [Docker documentation](docker.md).

-### Tracking metrics in unit tests
+### Track Metrics in Unit Tests

 Unit tests may also log metrics to a fixture.
 The fixture is called `tracker` and has the following API:

 ```python
 # Track an arbitrary metric (must be json serializable)
 tracker.track(metric_name, metric_value)